synacts/digitalid-core/README.md

 #### Clients and Roles

 Being just a protocol without a user interface, Digital ID can only be accessed by [clients](#architecture).
 You accredit clients to manage your identity and to assume your identity towards other identities.
 Their authorization can be restricted regarding the contexts and attributes that they can read and request from contacts.
-You can also authorize other digital identites to act in a similarly restricted role on your behalf, which is especially useful in case of artificial persons.
+You can also authorize other digital identities to act in a similarly restricted role on your behalf, which is especially useful in case of artificial persons.

 ### Protocol